 Ammirata has been very open about his ordeal and has even posted pictures of the hole and other damage done to his lungs.
 He told CBS This Morning, “I didn’t know I’d be able to reach people from all around the world.
 It really just touches my heart.”

 Lytal, Reiter, Smith, Ivey & Fronrath are following these developments closely.
-If you know of someone that has suffered lung damage due to e-cigarette use, contact us toll-free at 1-800-654-2024.
+If you know of someone that has suffered lung damage due to e-cigarette use, contact us at 1-(561) 655-1990.

 Click here to read the official news release from the CDC concerning their e-cigarette investigation.